 3.4.
 Accuracy of the solution.
 A subtle problem with Algorithm 2.3 is that it does not yield a matrix with unit diagonal, because the constraints Diag(X) = e are not explicitly enforced.
 Indeed if $\nabla f(y) \neq 0$ on termination then it is clear from (2.2) and (2.3) that the returned matrix does not have unit diagonal.
 If we simply set the diagonal elements to 1 then we may destroy the definiteness.
 We could then restore definiteness by projecting onto the nearest positive semidefinite matrix, which changes the diagonal.
-Iterating this procedure essentially gives the alternating projections algorithm [9].
+Iterating this procedure essentially gives the alternating projections algorithm [10].

 We will adopt a simpler and less expensive approach.
-We replace the final iterate \boldsymbol{X} by which has unit diagonal.
+We replace the final iterate $\boldsymbol{X}$ by which has unit diagonal.
+Note that this is precisely the transformation that takes a covariance matrix into the associated correlation matrix.
 Since this transformation is a congruence it preserves the definiteness of X. However, it can increase the distance from A. The next lemma provides a bound on the increase.